alterNERDtive/EDDiscovery-wiki/Free-Voice-Control.md

 Getting it set up right can sometimes be a bit of a challenge.

+I recommend to use voice recognition only if you are using a headset so the microphone hears nothing except your voice.

 Currently the voice pack supports only the default recording device, set this in Control Panel | Sound | Recording\r

 You may want to enable in the Free Voice Control Configuration the \"Show failed voice recognition\" and see what its listening to in the log window.